Unbinning global LHC analyses: Conclusions

 \section{Conclusions}

-Simulation-based inference (SBI) is a key methodology if we want to unleash the full potential of the current and future LHC runs.
+Neural simulation-based inference (SBI) is a key methodology if we want to unleash the full potential of the current and future LHC runs.
 In comparison to traditional approaches like histogramming, it does not rely on binned low-dimensional summary statistics.
 Exploiting the full high-dimensional event information not only leads to an improved sensitivity to single theory parameters but is also more effective in disentangling different parameters.

 This is particularly evident in the SMEFT context.
 Often, a single process is affected by many different operators, each of which changes the kinematic distributions in a slightly different manner.
 We have shown in this paper that SBI clearly outperforms histogram-based methods in such scenarios, focusing on four different di-boson production channels, $WW$, $WZ$, $WH$, and $ZH$ production, and six SMEFT operators.
 For each process, the SBI limits are significantly tighter than the histogram-based limits.
 In particular, SBI excels at lifting degeneracies between two or more Wilson coefficients, resulting in significantly stronger one-dimensional profiled limits.
+We also checked the coverage of the learned likelihoods finding good agreement with the nominal confidence level.
+Our analysis is simplified since we neglect systematic uncertainties as well as subleading backgrounds and use a fast detector simulation.
+We, however, expect SBI to handle a more realistic setting better than the histogram-based approach.

 Apart from showing that SBI outperforms the histogram approach for single-process limits, which has been shown before, we took a further step to demonstrate the potential of SBI.
 In particular, it has so far been unclear if the superior sensitivity of SBI persists when multiple processes are combined in a global analysis, as it is common practice for constraining SMEFT parameters.
-To answer this question, we have combined the limits of the four di-boson processes.
-In this global analysis context, the SBI shows persistent advantages over the histogram-based limits.
+To answer this question, we have combined the limits of the four di-boson processes using a simplified procedure.
+In this more global analysis context, the SBI shows persistent advantages over the histogram-based limits.
 It is significantly more sensitive, even for Wilson coefficients which strongly alter the distributions of the chosen histogram observables.
 Assuming a naive scaling of the constraints with the inverse square root of the luminosity, the SBI improvements over histogram-based inference corresponds to a factor two or more in luminosity.
+As a first step towards an actual global SBI fit, also the histogram-based and SBI-based likelihoods can be combined.